Falsification and consciousness: Formal description of testing theories

 \section{Formal description of testing theories}

 Here we provide a formal framework for experimentally testing a particular class of theories of consciousness.
 The class we consider makes \textit{predictions} about the \textit{conscious experience} of \textit{physical systems} based on \textit{observations or measurements}.
 This class describes many contemporary theories, including leading theories such as Integrated Information Theory \citep{oizumi2014phenomenology}, Global Neuronal Workspace Theory \citep{dehaene2004neural}, Predictive Processing (when applied to account for conscious experience \citep{dolkega2020fame,clark2019consciousness,seth2014predictive,hobson2014consciousness,hohwy2012attention}) or Higher Order Thought Theory \citep{rosenthal2002many}.
+These theories may be motivated in different ways, or contain different formal structures, such as for example the ones of category theory \citep{tsuchiya2016using}.
 In some cases, contemporary theories in this class may lack the specificity to actually make precise predictions in their current form.
 Therefore, the formalisms we introduce may sometimes describe a more advanced form of a theory, one that can actually make predictions.

 In the following section, we introduce the necessary terms to define how to falsify this class of theories: how measurement of a physical system's observables results in datasets (Section \ref{sec:Experiments}), how a theory makes use of those datasets to offer predictions about consciousness (Section \ref{sec:Predictions}), how an experimenter makes inferences about a physical system's experiences (Section \ref{sec:Inferences}), and finally how falsification of a theory occurs when there is a mismatch between a theory's prediction and an experimenter's inference (Section \ref{sec:Falsification}).
 In Section \ref{sec:Summary} we give a summary of the introduced terms.
 In subsequent sections we explore the consequences of this setup, such as how all contemporary theories are already falsified if the data used by inferences and predictions are independent, and also how theories are unfalsifiable if this is changed to a strict form of dependency.